SEO for Estate Agents: How to Outrank Rightmove in 2026

 Key Takeaways

-• Area guides with local knowledge are your biggest advantage over Rightmove and Zoopla
+• Area guides covering schools, sold prices, transport links, and local knowledge are your biggest content advantage over Rightmove and Zoopla.

-Why Most Estate Agents Are Invisible on Google
+The Rightmove Problem: Why Agents Struggle on Google

 According to the National Association of Realtors, 97% of property buyers start their search online.
 In the UK, "estate agents near me" gets 60,500 searches per month.
 "Estate agents Leeds" alone gets 2,900.
 But most independent agents don't appear for any of these because Rightmove, Zoopla, and OnTheMarket dominate the first page.